ddmin/TTS/README.md

 - ocr: convert image PDF to TXT
 - tts_old: save voice to mp3 file (probably doesn't work anymore)

-Note: TTS stands for *Terrible Text Synthesizer*, which is a backcronym created to avoid confusion and possible lawsuits. <sup>just kidding no one's gonna see this</sup>
+Note: TTS stands for *Terrible Text Synthesizer*, which is a backcronym created to avoid confusion and possible lawsuits <sup>just kidding no one's gonna see this</sup>